AdobeDocs/experience-manager-64.en/help/assets/preparing-assets-for-translation.md

    ![chlimage_1-121](assets/chlimage_1-121.png)

-1. Click or tap** Create**.
+1. Click or tap **[!UICONTROL Create]**.
 The language root is created in the Assets console.

 ## Viewing Language Roots {#viewing-language-roots}

 The touch-optimized UI provides a References panel that shows a list of language roots that have been created within AEM Assets.

 1. In the Assets console, select the language master for which you want to create language copies.
-1. Click or tap the GlobalNav icon, and choose **References** to open the Reference pane.
+1. Click or tap the GlobalNav icon, and choose **[!UICONTROL References]** to open the Reference pane.

    ![chlimage_1-122](assets/chlimage_1-122.png)

-1. In the References pane, click or tap **Language Copies**.
+1. In the References pane, click or tap **[!UICONTROL Language Copies]**.
 The Language Copies panel shows the language copies of the assets.

    ![chlimage_1-123](assets/chlimage_1-123.png)